 Ural owls have nests in hollow trunks and cavities of trees, or holes in rocks.
 Moreover, they use the nests of larger birds and squirrels to reside in.

 Furthermore, in Finland, for their conservation, national nest boxes have been created for them to dwell in.

 Ural owls are birds of prey.
 They hunt for frogs, mammals, insects, rodents and small game birds.
 However, their main prey are shrews, mice, rats, and voles.
 They hunt from perches and store the extra food in their nests

-Ural owls are, indeed, effective hunters, owing to the fact that they can adapt in a number of ways.
+Ural owls are, indeed, effective hunters because they can adapt in a number of ways.
 Their large white facial disk helps them to hear moving prey, while their coloration allows them to blend in with the surrounding environment.
-Also, their feathers on the wings have serrated edges, thereby, eliminating noise when they are flying.
+More so, their feathers on the wings have serrated edges, which eliminates noise when they are flying.